benmvp/slides/2017/nodevember/why-react.md

 ### (aka "Isomorphic React")

 NOTES:
+- Now we're halfway through the love-fest about React 😀
-- Let's talk about server-side rendering or "Isomorphic React"
+- Let's talk about the 6th reason: server-side rendering or "Isomorphic React"
 - "Isomorphic JavaScript" or "Isomorphic React" is the idea of using the same templates rendered client-side on initial server render

 /////